-Similar immune responses to the Oxford/AZ COVID vaccine reported In HIV positive and HIV negative participants
+Similar immune responses to the Oxford/AZ COVID vaccine reported In HIV positive people with high CD4 counts

 Simon Collins, HIV i-Base

 On 20 April 2021, a UK paper reported the first results in HIV positive people of both T cell and B cell responses to the Oxford/AstraZeneca vaccine.

 The study, published as a preprint on the Lancet SSRN website, reports no significant differences in humoral and cell-mediated immune responses in HIV positive people on ART with an undetectable viral load, compared to an HIV negative control group in the same phase 2/3 study.

 A second related paper, also published ahead of review, also reports no significant differences in responses to the same vaccine in HIV positive people in South Africa.

 The UK study was an open label, single arm, sub-study in 54 adult men living with HIV.
 Median age was 42 years (IQR: 37 to 49), 81% were white and median CD4 count was 694 cells/mm3 (IQR: 562 to 864).
 All participants received two standard doses of the ChAdOx-1 vaccine as prime/boost 4 to 6 weeks apart.